Western Australia Wildflowers Guide: When + Where to See Them

 Last Updated:

-Western Australian wildflowers make for a spectacular display each year as they begin to bloom across the state.
-With over 12,000 species of WA wildflowers, this makes the state home to one of the largest collections in the world!
-Incredibly, an estimated 60% are not found anywhere else on earth!
+Our beautiful Western Australian wildflowers make for a spectacular display each year as they begin to bloom across the state.
+With over 12,000 species of WA wildflowers, WA is home to one of the largest collections in the world!
+Incredibly, an estimated 60% are not found anywhere else on earth – the biodiversity in Western Australia is just mind-boggling.

 It’s no wonder that wildflower enthusiasts from near and far come to explore the remarkably diverse wildflowers of WA each year.

-I’ve explored the wildflower regions in Western Australia for the last 3 years in a row.
-This experience has gone into my ultimate local’s guide on where to see the wildflowers in Western Australia, plus insider tips for a successful wildflower viewing adventure.
+Over the last few years, I’ve made it my mission to explore the various wildflower regions across Western Australia.
+Using this experience, I’ve written my ultimate local’s guide on where (and when) to see the wildflowers in Western Australia, plus my insider tips for a successful wildflower viewing adventure.

 Western Australia Wildflower Season

-Due to the sheer size of WA, wildflower season lasts up to six months as it spreads across the State.
+Due to the sheer size of WA, wildflower season can last up to six months as it spreads across the State.

 Field of Everlastings Coalseam

-As an example, here are some recent wildflower season WA timings (based on the wildflower bloom in Coalseam Conservation Park):
+As an example, here are some recent wildflower season timings, based on the everlastings blooming in Coalseam Conservation Park:

 • 2022: another good season, but the wildflowers were slightly delayed timing-wise compared to 2021.
-Coalseam Conservation Park was in full bloom in mid-August 2021 versus early September 2022
+Coalseam Conservation Park was in full bloom in mid-August 2021, versus early September in 2022

 • 2023: wasn’t as much of a bumper season for the wildflowers, due to early rains.
-Peak season was pushed to mid September
+Peak bloom was pushed to mid-September

-I spoke to local tour guide, Elyce, from New Leaf Connect who gave some sage advice about timing your visit:
+I spoke to local tour guide and small business owner, Elyce, from New Leaf Connect who gave some sage advice about timing your visit:

 “Those who visit during the season will still see flowers.
 The beauty with mother nature is that she puts on a show with different flowers reaching their peak at different times so that there is always something to see.”

-• WA Wildflower season dates will vary each year.
-Generally, mid-August to mid-September is peak season and full bloom for the popular mid-west region near Perth (Coalseam Conservation Park, Mullewa, Mingenew etc).
+The WA Wildflower season dates will vary each year.
+Generally, mid-August to mid-September is peak season and full bloom for the popular everlastings in the mid-west region near Perth (Coalseam Conservation Park, Mullewa, Mingenew etc).

 Where to See Wildflowers in WA